May 19, 2026

 How the IFQ® Differs from Other Leadership Assessments

-Most leadership assessments, such as DiSC™, CliftonStrengths™, Enneagram, and Predictive Index™, measure traits, styles, or strengths.
+Most leadership assessments, such as DiSC, CliftonStrengths, Enneagram, and Predictive Index, measure traits, styles, or strengths.
 They tell leaders what they do.
 The IFQ® measures something none of them can: why leadership behavior changes under pressure.
 It identifies the specific identity fear that distorts a leader's strengths when the stakes are highest.

-The 9 Identity Fears: Complete Ranking Across Over 1,000 Leaders
+The 9 Identity Fears: Complete Ranking Across More Than 1,000 Leaders

 The IFQ® identifies nine identity fears, each producing a specific leadership mistake under pressure.
-Here is how they rank across the full dataset of over 1,000 first-time respondents:
+Here is how they rank across the full dataset of more than 1,000 first-time respondents:

-The top two fears alone, Being a Bad Person and Bad Outcomes, account for 53% of all leaders.
+Across the full sample of more than 1,000 leaders, the top two fears alone, Being a Bad Person (32.0%) and Bad Outcomes (21.1%), account for 53% of all respondents.
 One produces rigidity.
 The other produces control.
 Together, they create leadership cultures where new ideas struggle to survive and teams wait for permission instead of taking initiative.
+(At the C-suite level specifically, those same two fears account for 51% of senior executives, as detailed earlier.)

 Study Methodology

-Sample: Over 1,000 first-time respondents, including 92 identified C-suite executives, across 37+ organizations in the United States.
+Sample: More than 1,000 first-time respondents, including 83 identified C-suite executives, across 36 U.S. organizations.

 Assessment: The Identity Fear Quotient® (IFQ®), a proprietary SightShift® assessment measuring identity-driven behavior under pressure across nine fear dimensions.
 Each respondent receives scores across all nine fears, a primary fear identification (highest-scoring dimension), and a hiding/proving orientation score.